devjoseruiz/raycasting-doom/README.md

 ## Game Controls

-- Use arrow keys to move forward/backward and turn left/right
+- Use WASD to move around and arrow keys to turn left/right.
-- Press ESC to exit the game
+- Press ESC to exit the game.

 ## License